bndw/bdw.to/content/fixed/work.md

 low level hacking on IP, serial, and other communication protocols to buiding GUIs.
-I spent most of this time traveling around the world building and deploying systems at a whirlwind pace, everywhere from prominant European, Middle Eastern, and South American cities, to sleepy coastal towns, to tropical villages.
+I spent most of this time traveling around the world building and deploying systems at a whirlwind pace, everywhere from prominant European, Middle Eastern, and South American cities, to sleepy coastal towns and tropical villages.
   </p>

   <p>